Fire Lane Striping

 Our Chattanooga crews use Sherwin-Williams Fast-Dry Traffic Paint and Graco LineLazer IV 3900 equipment on every project, ensuring sharp, durable markings that withstand Tennessee’s heat and UV exposure.

-1-800-STRIPER® brings code expertise and professional-grade equipment to every fire lane project in the Chattanooga area.
-We know the International Fire Code requirements that Chattanooga enforces and ensure every marking meets the exact specifications for width, clearance, curb color, and signage.
+1-800-STRIPER brings code expertise and professional-grade equipment to every fire lane project in the Chattanooga area.
+We work from the ordinance Chattanooga actually adopted and from what your fire code official approves, rather than from a spec sheet the city has never published.
 We deliver free estimates within 24 hours and schedule most installations within 7 days.
 Call (423) 922-9559 to schedule your fire lane assessment.

 Frequently Asked Questions About Fire Lane Striping in Chattanooga, TN